senner007/Loremsition/roadmap.md

 - call scale method in removeLiElem
 - allow option to cutoff to specified instance
 - allow shuffle method with no parameters, otherwise should take an array of instances
-- Use normalize.css
 - Allow vertical instances to be placed vertically above/under.
 Create example with 4 vertical instances aligned horizontally which then realigns to 2 above and 2 under in landscape mode.
 - Validate html with w3
 - Optional sorting functionality - drag from but not reorder
-- Put crossflag on instance object - not prototype
 - Set initial div.id on elt
 - return elt, elts, thisInst and thisInst.newInst with onDropTo, onDropFrom callbacks
-- allow user to specify delay before animating elements
 -------------------------------------------------------------------------------------------------------------------------------
 - write guessHeight algorithm
 - refactor guessHeight conditionals